twjones3/townieHugoSite/townieSite/content/faq.md

 *Please allow time for a dispatcher to manually review this booking.
 If the dispatcher is away, or if it is past normal business hours, this may take some time.
 Rest assured we will contact you as early as possible if there is a problem.*

-2. Two hours before your pickup, we’ll text you with your driver’s name, vehicle information, and their contact number.
+2. 24 hours before your pickup the booking contact will receive an automated confirmation email confirming the details of your trip.This will be when you receive your driver's name, contact info, and the assigned vehicle’s details.

-3. You’ll also get two more texts—one when the driver is on the way and another upon arrival.
+3. Two hours before pickup, we’ll text the passengers listed cell with your driver’s name, vehicle information, and their contact number.
+You’ll also get two more texts—one when the driver is on the way and another upon arrival.
 These messages are sent manually to ensure they accurately reflect the driver’s status.

 ## 3. CAN I BE SURE MY DRIVER WILL ARRIVE ON TIME?